Welcome To Glow It Green

 Research shows that the beneficial skin-healing properties of Tea Tree oil make it especially effective in treating skin plagued by acne and blemishes.

 The best way to use Tea Tree oil for acne or blemishes is to dab it directly onto the spot or breakout.
-If you find it drying because of your particular skin type, try adding a few drops to a face mask or a few drops to toners, cleansers, or moisturizers.
+If you find it drying because of your skin type, add a few drops to a face mask or toner, cleanser, or moisturizer.
 The powerful healing properties of tea tree oil will soon clear up and heal painful, unsightly spots.

 Tea Tree oil is one of the only essential oils you can use directly on the scalp.
 It has a strong, medicinal smell, so you may want to use it sparingly at night by rubbing a few drops onto the head.
 The scent of Tea Tree oil soon dissipates, but you can also mix it with other oils to dilute the smell and potency.

-Add a few drops of Tea Tree oil into coconut oil and massage it through the scalp for a pre-poo treatment.
-Itchy, irritated scalps or dandruff can benefit from being gently massaged with this healing essential oil.
-Mix a few drops of Tea Tree Oil into a hair mask, shampoo, or conditioner.
+Add a few drops of Tea Tree oil to coconut oil and massage it through the scalp for a pre-poo treatment.
+This healing essential oil can also benefit itchy, irritated scalps or dandruff.
+Mix a few drops of Tea Tree Oil into a DIY hair mask, shampoo, or conditioner.

 Tea Tree oil helps clear clogged hair follicles, supporting hair growth.
 It also helps get rid of hair lice.